lucaels/websites_els/content/publication/mc-configuration.md

 +++
 abstract = "Interest has grown in how management controls operate together as a package of interrelated mechanisms.
 This study aims to contribute to the topic by focusing on a single industry in one country, addressing controls in medium-sized enterprises (MEs).
-It explores how accounting and other forms of control commonly combine and the associations these combinations have with firm characteristics and context."
+It explores how accounting and other forms of control commonly combine and the associations these combinations have with firm characteristics and context"

 authors = ["F. Santini","L. Elisei", "T. Malmi","L. Elisei", "L. Scrucca"] date = "2022"